 Features go through three stages of maturity.
 Each stage carries special significance, as explained below.

 Pilot - This is our first phase of public testing.
-In this phase, FinDock requests specific customers to evaluate the feature.
-Piloting require additional information from eligible customers and special support from FinDock to use the feature.
-Based on the results of the pilot, FinDock decides if the feature is providing the anticipated value for customers and/or if it’s mature enough to move to the next stage.
+In this phase, FinDock requests customers to evaluate new features.
+Piloting often requires additional information from eligible customers and special support from FinDock.
+Based on the results of the pilot, FinDock decides if the features deliver the anticipated value for customers and if they are mature enough to move to the next stage.
+Like the features, new documentation provided during this phase is draft only and subject to change.

-Beta - This stage involves rolling the feature out publicly for testing.
+Beta - This stage involves rolling out features for general testing.
 Beta features might require special actions (usually by a system administrator) to be able to use them.
-Although feedback is welcomed and used to improve the feature, beta features are unsupported or offered with very limited support as they are not considered completed features yet.
+Beta features are not covered by FinDock’s SLS.
+Although feedback is welcomed and used to improve the feature, FinDock cannot guarantee:

 Generally Available (GA) - Once a feature has passed the pilot and beta phases, it will be formally included in a FinDock release.
-This is considered Generally Available (GA).
 GA features are considered fully functional, and FinDock provides regular, full support.

 Question: Am I guaranteed participation in a pilot program?